RakeshShastry/CodeceptJS/README.md

 I.see('User is valid');
 // better to specify context:
 I.see('User is valid', '.alert-success');

+For DropDown to Assert against the Selected Dropdown

+I.see(value,"select option[selected]")
 ```

 In this case 'User is valid' string will be searched only inside elements located by CSS `.alert-success`.